hoangton/smartcash/introduction/features.rst

 -- Static IPV4 Address per node

-SmartNodes cost money and effort to host so they are paid a percentage of the block reward as an incentivize.
+SmartNodes cost money and effort to host so they are paid a percentage of the block reward as an incentive.
 This `tool <https://smartcash.cc/smartnodes/#toggle-id-1>`_ shows a live calculation of smartnode earnings.
 These rewards decrease by time, but the rising value of Smart may offset these reductions.